loebi-ch/jquery-clock-timepicker/README.md

 Set this option to true to display the afternoon hours in the outer circle instead of the inner circle.
 *default: false*

+- **autosize**
+Set this to true, if the width of the input field should be automatically adjusted to its content.
+*default: false*

 - **colors.buttonTextColor**
 The text color of the buttons display on the mobile phone.
 *default: '#0797FF'*